Guild of One-Name Studies

 Escott ranks 26306 in terms of the most common surnames in America for 2000.

 There are 220 Escotts living in Australia (Australian Government records).

-The Escotts in America, Canada, Australia and New Zealand appear to be descended from the Escotts of south-west England.
+So far, my research suggests that all the Escotts in America, Canada, Australia and New Zealand appear to be descended from the Escotts of south-west England.

 There are some indigenous Australians who use the family name Escott.
 This is probably a geographically-derived surname from Escott station in far north Queensland, near Burketown in the Gulf of Carpentaria.
 The station supposedly derived its name from the English, Scottish, Australian Pastoral Co. who originally owned the land.